07840896964

 I remember sitting at the bottom of my stairs and telling my husband at the time - 'shall I just offer some 1:1 training sessions and see how it goes?'

 Within a few weeks I had regular clients.
 I had my own income again.
 I started running puppy classes and then agility classes.
 I was making connections with other local business owners for support.
 Suddenly... my whole life changed.
 And I absolutely LOVED it!
-I started doing lots more CPD and learning everything I could to make sure I was the best I possibly could be.
+I started doing lots more CPD and learning everything I could to make sure I was growing with the business.
 Suddenly I had a career where I was in complete control and I was absolutely loving life.
+I was able to help people & their dogs in the way that I wanted to.
+And I could see the results!
+As could my clients.
+I had a vision of how I wanted to work with dogs & their owners and now I had the opportunity to do it - there was no holding me back.

 For 2 years I built up 'Click Trick dog training & behaviour' into a well known, trusted dog training business in the Deal & Dover area.
 Then, in 2022 I fell pregnant with my 2nd child.
 I did not want to go on maternity leave - that's for sure!
 I loved my job too much.
 I was desperately trying to find someone I could fully trust to take over and look after my clients for the short maternity leave I was going to take.
 Sadly, this just wasn't easy.
 Trusting someone with your 'baby' is exceptionally hard.
 It got to July (baby was due in September) and I still had no idea what I was going to do.